m62624/flexible_inspect/README.md

 ### Modifier
 Modifiers are additional logic changes for `Rule`.
 Modifiers are an important element of the `rules`.
 When you create a `Rule` there are always at least two modifiers created.

 The first one is the category of the pattern.
-The `Simple rule` or `Complex rule` is a hidden modifier, it cannot be called for the `Rule`, but it is defined based on the pattern.
+The `Simple regex` or `Complex regex` is a hidden modifier, it cannot be called for the `Rule`, but it is defined based on the pattern.
 When you create a regular expression without leading and trailing checks, it will be put into the category `Simple Rule`, and will be used in the `RegexSet` for each text.
 If you create a regular expression with leading and trailing checks, the rule goes to the end of the queue.
 So we go through an easy regular expression at the beginning and a hard one at the end.

 The second modifier is a kind of conditional operator.
 - `MustBeFound` - which means we must necessarily get a match from this regular expression